DKiloDesigns/CreatorFlow/docs/_session_summaries/2025-09-26_aipo_content_creation_success.md

 - **State Status**: Completed and ready for next session

 ### **Key Context for Next Session**
-- CreatorFlow content successfully created and pushed to AIPO
+- floai.studio content successfully created and pushed to AIPO
 - Other Lloyd instances can access content for portfolio project
 - Phase 5 portfolio content creation completed
 - Ready to continue with Phase 6 or other development priorities